 Facts About Parathyroid Cancer

-- Parathyroid Cancer is very rare: about one case in every 5000 patients with parathyroid disease, or possibly even rarer!
+- Parathyroid Cancer is very rare: about one case in every 8000 patients with parathyroid disease, or possibly even rarer!
 So... you don't have it!
+We haven't seen a single case of parathyroid cancer in our last 8,000 patients we have operated on.

 - Most cases of "parathyroid cancer" that are sent to our center are told after we review their case that they do not have parathyroid cancer.
 The vast majority of "parathyroid cancers" are not cancers, they are just old tumors that were not removed in a timely fashion, and then an inexperienced surgeon didn't recognize this fact.
 In our estimate, 90% of the cases of "parathyroid cancers" are not cancer, they are old tumors that are confused with parathyroid cancer.

-- As of February 2013, Dr Norman has treated over 23,000 people with parathyroid disease yet he has seen only 4 cases of parathyroid cancer.
+- As of February 2017, Dr Norman and his team at the Norman Parathyroid Center have treated over 33,000 people with parathyroid disease yet they has seen only 4 cases of parathyroid cancer.

-- Parathyroid Cancer is often mild, and not very aggressive.
+- Parathyroid Cancer is can be mild, and not very aggressive.
 In other words, parathyroid cancer is not expected to cause death to the patient.

 - Parathyroid Cancer is often hard for the pathologist to diagnose under the microscope.
 Thus the diagnosis often depends on the clinical picture (very high parathyroid hormone levels, and very high serum calcium levels).
 However, essentially 100% of people with very high levels just have an old parathyroid tumor, NOT cancer.